metro-ontime/docs/metro-ontime-10.30.md

 		- Determine realistically what we need (resources) to deliver
 	- Create Wireframes

-Look into using the Gethub Project Board

-Create a trello board for product oriented things (UX/UI/Strategy) Create a priority label

 Understand who the users are as a whole
 - Who could they possibly be
 - Then target who they can be